Pulai Hijauan, Johor

 Pulai Hijauan is a township in the Mukim Pulai, city of Iskandar Puteri, district of Johor Bahru, State of Johor Darul Ta'zim, Malaysia.
 The township is bordered by Bandar Baru Kangkar Pulai to the east, and Pulai Indah to the south.
-The rest area on it perimeter is covered in green.
+The rest of the area on its perimeter is covered in green.
 This township is being developed by Huayang Berhad since 2015, and ready for occupation from 2017 onward.